turbomarko/turbo-drf/README.md

 *These features can be enabled during initial project setup.*

 - Configuration for [Celery](http://www.celeryproject.org/) and [Flower](https://github.com/mher/flower)
-- Integration with [MailHog](https://github.com/mailhog/MailHog) for local email testing
+- Integration with [Mailpit](https://github.com/axllent/mailpit/) for local email testing
 - Integration with [Sentry](https://sentry.io/welcome/) for error logging

 ## Constraints

 - Only maintained 3rd party libraries are used.
-- Uses PostgreSQL everywhere (10.19 - 14.1)
+- Uses PostgreSQL everywhere: 10 - 15.
 - Environment variables for configuration (This won't work with Apache/mod_wsgi).